Tara (Drina)

 whose territory included the river valley in classical antiquity.

 Ecology

 Ichthyofauna

-The Tara river is rich in endemic salmonid fish species, huchen (Latin: Hucho hucho), otherwise globally endangered, and together with the river Drina and most of its tributaries, such as the Piva river before damming, the Bistrica, Ćehotina, Lim, Prača, Drinjača, Sutjeska, its still Europe's primer habitats and spawning grounds.
+The Tara river is rich in endemic salmonid fish species, huchen (Latin: Hucho hucho), otherwise globally endangered, and together with the river Drina and most of its tributaries, such as the Piva river before damming, the Bistrica, Ćehotina, Lim, Prača, Drinjača, Sutjeska, it is still Europe's premier habitat and spawning grounds.